DesperatePeter/starsector-advanced-weapon-control/README.md

 ## Roadmap ##

-This is still a relatively early version.
-If you encounter any bugs, please let me know.

 After some more testing, bug-fixing and implementing requested features, I would like to add a feature where you can merge other weapon groups into your active weapon group.
 Update: 0.95a-RC16 will probably fix the issue that was blocking this feature.